Henrietta H. Fore

-Henrietta Holsman Fore (born December 9, 1948) is an American public health and international development executive who served as the 7th Executive Director of UNICEF till January 2022.
-Fore currently serves as Chairman and CEO of Holsman International, a management, investment, and advisory services company.
+Henrietta Holsman Fore (born December 9, 1948) is an American government official and business executive who was the executive director of UNICEF from 2018 until 2022.
+Fore is chairman and CEO of Holsman International, a management, investment, and advisory services company.
 She served in three presidential appointments under President George W. Bush: Fore was the first woman Administrator of the United States Agency for International Development (USAID) and Director of U.S. Foreign Assistance, the 11th Under Secretary of Management in the Department of State, and the 37th Director of the United States Mint in the U.S. Department of Treasury.
 She was the presidential appointee for President George H. W. Bush at the United States Agency for International Development.

 Early life and education

 Fore was born in Chicago, Illinois.
 Her mother was from Switzerland.
 Her father served the military during World War I. Her grandfather is turn of the century architect Henry K. Holsman, inventor of the Holsman Automobile (1902-1911).

 Fore grew up in Santa Barbara, California and attended Crane Country Day School and Cold Springs School.
 She attended the Graham-Eckes School in Palm Beach, Florida, and graduated in 1966 from The Baldwin School, a private girls boarding school in Bryn Mawr, Pennsylvania.

 In 1970, Fore received a B.A. in history, economics, and art from Wellesley College.
 In 1975, she received a M.S. in public administration from the University of Northern Colorado.
 In 1986, she studied international politics at the University of Oxford.